blizniukp/WIFI_kit_32_dpf/README.md

 - [x] Update the screenshot from ESP32 DOWNLOAD TOOL (I'm using Linux, and this app is for Windows)
 - [ ] Alarm (buzzer) when DPF regeneration begins and ends
 - [ ] Automatic removal of paired devices in case of connection error
+- [ ] Save configurations to memory
+- [ ] Changing the display orientation

 <p align="right">(<a href="#top">back to top</a>)</p>